If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Katie.
 Fleur.
 Harry shivered.
 Tearing my soul apart.

 Salazar coughed into his hand and studied his fingernails.
-‘Well, once you’ve grasped the idea and method, you can ask someone to let you test it once for a small memory, and then do it over and over again.’
+‘Well, once you’ve grasped the idea and method, you can ask someone to let you test it once for a small memory and then do it over and over again.’
 Salazar chuckled.
 ‘They’ll never notice.’

 Harry hefted the painting back over the bridge and onto the wall above the door.
 ‘I’ll head to the library, then.
 I may have to raid the forbidden section, so I’ll probably come down here to practice.’

-Harry swept through the empty corridors, taking the long route round the quiet top floors, and slipping through the lunch crowd into the library.
+He swept through the empty corridors, taking the long route round the quiet top floors, and slipping through the lunch crowd into the library.

 ‘Harry.’
 Viktor Krum glanced up from his books.
 ‘Back again.’